 FELC sessions have been conducted in North Carolina, South Carolina, Florida, Texas and even the South American country of Uruguay.
 In 2002, the Helms Center partnered with Tecnologico de Monterrey’s high school division, Prepa Tec, to take FELC to Mexican high school students.
-FELC is now a regular part of Prepa Tec’s after-school offerings across its six campuses.
+FELC is now a part of Prepa Tec’s school curriculum.

 In 2011, the Helms Center embarked on a three-year expansion plan, geared towards adding additional sessions of FELC.
 While we continue to open the doors of free enterprise training to more students than ever, the personalized and fresh focus of our innovative education has not changed.
 Typically FELC is offered as a five-day residential summer program for high school students on college campuses.
 However, the program has been offered in shorter sessions for high school and college students at domestic and international locations.

 The goal of FELC is to educate students about entrepreneurship, the differences between capitalism and socialism, free market economics, personal responsibility, principled leadership and corporate/personal philanthropy.
 Activities and lessons are designed for students to create meaningful practical application.

 In our five-day summer program, activities are centered on three main focuses:

 1) A Company Competition is the core activity of the week.
 In small groups, students form companies to provide actual services and products for other members of the camp.
 Using real currency, companies borrow from the FELC bank to get started, and are expected to turn a profit by the end of the program.
 With guided instruction, students work together to create business and marketing plans, commercials, pay taxes and maintain accounting records.